Ben Roethlisberger officially announces his retirement from the NFL

 He was elected to Pro Bowl six times, and won the award for Offensive Rookie of the Year in 2004.
 He led the league in passing yards twice in his career, in the 2014 and 2018 seasons.

-in playoffs, Roethlisberger he completed 498 of 788 passing attempts, with 36 touchdowns against 28 interceptions. led to the Steelers to three appearances superbowl, triumphing in the XL and XLIII editions, and falling in the XLV edition.
+in playoffs, Roethlisberger he completed 498 of 788 passing attempts, with 36 touchdowns against 28 interceptions.
+He led the Steelers to three appearances superbowltriumphing in the XL and XLIII editions, and falling in the XLV edition.

 Roethlisberger he ranks fifth on the all-time list for passing yards in league history, and eighth on the all-time list for touchdown passes.

-In the AFC Wild Card Round, where pittsburgh He traveled to measure himself against the Kansas City Chiefs, a noisy contingent of fans of the Steelers who made the pilgrimage to Arrowhead, they settled behind the bench of the Steelers with “thanks, Ben” and “thanks, No. 7” signs, from two hours before kickoff until the final second of a disappointing night had run out on the clock.
-One group brought four huge images of the head of Roethlisberger which they showed several times during the game.
+In the AFC Wild Card Round, where pittsburgh He traveled to measure himself against the Kansas City Chiefsa noisy contingent of fans of the Steelers who made the pilgrimage to Arrowheadthey settled behind the bench of the Steelers with “thanks, Ben” and “thanks, No. 7” signs, from two hours before kickoff until the final second of a disappointing night had run out on the clock.
+One group brought four huge images of the head of Roethlisberger which they showed several times during the match.

 Before the game against the chiefs, Roethlisberger said, “I would assume, as a group, you understand that we probably shouldn’t be here.
 We’re probably not a very good football team.
 Of the 14 teams that are in, I think we’re probably No. 14.
 We’re probably underdogs of 20 points, and we’re going against the best team.
 I know they’re not the top seed, obviously, but they’re the No. 1 team to have won the AFC in the last couple of years, probably the best team in the league.